Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/additional-resources/install-fest-linux.md

 **Please note, this is a compilation of resources we've picked up on over time and may not encompass everything you need to install if you are running a Linux Operating System on your computer.**

-**Also note the entire program is taught from a Maching running MacOSX and Instructors may have limited experience working with a Linux laptop.**
+**Also note the entire program is taught and demonstrated using a maching running MacOSX.
+That said, instructors may have limited experience working with a Linux laptop.**

 **So, please be advised there may be a diminished experience in the level of support instructors are able to offer for issues related specifically to linux.**